 - Link: https://developers.google.com/search/docs/crawling-indexing/javascript/javascript-seo-basics

-- The Guide to Structured Data: The definitive documentation on how to implement JSON-LD to help machines understand your content.
+- The Guide to Structured Data: the definitive documentation on how to implement JSON-LD to help machines understand your content.

 - Source: Google Developers